Select Page

 Can I still get a student visa if I’ve already used my working holiday visa for New Zealand?

-Yes, your working holiday visa status has no impact on a student visa application, assuming you didn’t break any Immigration rules during your WHV (such as overstaying, or working when your visa didn’t allow you to).
-If you had any such issues during or after your WHV please contact Study Options to discuss your case.
+Yes, your working holiday visa status has no impact on a student visa application, assuming you didn’t break any Immigration rules during your WHV (such as overstaying or working when your visa didn’t allow you to).
+If you had any such issues during or after your WHV please tell Study Options as soon as possible so we can assess your case.

 Can I work on a student visa?